/* * external links open in new window */

 • Photo Guide: At the entrance kiosk, they have an amateur photography guide with a chart of the most photographed areas in the park and the best times to shoot during the summer.
 I’ve included the chart below.

-Tips for Visiting Mesa Verde National Park
+Mesa Verde National Park FAQ

 Every year there’s a series of “dry” lightning fires on the mesa tops, which are usually labeled by signs with the date of the fire.
 Since the park was established in 1906, 70 percent of the park has been burned by wildfires.

 Not all the sites are Mesa Verde are open at the same time each year so it honestly will probably take multiple trips to see it all.
 Otherwise, I’d suggest at least three to four full days and possibly more for photography.
 You could spend an afternoon going to the main sights on Mesa Loop but what makes this place special is going into the dwellings on a tour!
 It can take 45 to 60 minutes to drive from the park entrance to any of the locations listed above.
 All park roads are narrow two-lane winding roads so driving between sights can take a while if there’s traffic or construction.
-I was only here for two days (too short) because I added this on to a New Mexico road trip but plan too come back in the next year or two.
+I was only here for two days (too short) because I added this on to a New Mexico road trip but plan to come back in the next year or two.

 Mug House on Wetherill Mesa // The cliff dwellings are all made with rocks and mud mortar.
-The roofs were made of wood and covers in a layer of dirt.
-The black areas in the caves were the result of fires from kitchen areas.
+The roofs were made of wood and covered in a layer of dirt.
+The black areas in the caves were the result of fires from the kitchen areas.
 Camera Settings: f/7.1 @ 1/250, ISO 650, 60mm with a 24-70mm lens.

 Step House is the only cliff dwelling that’s publicly accessible for a free self-guided tour.
 A handful of other dwellings are open for either ranger-assisted or ranger-guided tours for $8-45/person, which trust me is worth it, especially for photography.
 The only way to get detailed shots of the dwellings is to do a tour, which books up fast and reservations open at 8 a.m.
 MST 14 days before the date.
 (I was literally on my computer when the clock it 8 a.m. to book my tours!
 Each tour only had 10 spots!)
-I toured Square Tower House in the morning and Mug House in the afternoon.
-(Both were $25 each.)
-I highly recommend both but loved Square Tower House the most.
-Read the details for the tour carefully as some require climbing ladders on the trail.
-More tours are offered during the summer, which is also the busiest season so expect crowds.
-Other sites available for tours are Long House and Spring House, which is an eight-mile full-day tour only offered four times this summer.
-For more information on guided tours, visit the NPS website.

-The most budget friendly option is the Morefield Campgrounds (all services open May to September) in the park, which has direct access to some of the best hiking trails that are focused more on scenery than cliff dwellings.
-The Far View Lodge (starting at $141/night) is an excellent location in the park for photography because it’s pretty close to attractions and located past the scariest portions of the road.
-There’s a plethora of other camp and RV sites including a KOA and most hotel brands available on the way to or in the city Cortez, which is just a 10-15 minute drive from the park entrance.
-Due to COVID concerns and because I don’t feel safe camping solo in areas with no cell service, I stayed at a Hampton Inn in Cortez, which was half the price of the Far View Lodge.
-I brought my own food to cut costs so I didn’t eat out at all.
+The most budget-friendly option is the Morefield Campgrounds (all services open May to September in addition to limited October options) in the park, which has direct access to some of the best hiking trails that are focused more on scenery than cliff dwellings.
+The Far View Lodge (starting at $146/night) is an excellent location in the park for photography because it’s close to attractions and located past the scariest portions of the road.

 Let's Swap TRAVEL Stories!